 $250 (+ all taxes) for two one-hour presentations at one venue on same day, and includes a craft activity for each participant.

 OFF the island of Montreal

-$170 (+ all taxes) per presentation (one hour), includes a take-home craft activity for each participant
+$190 (+ all taxes) per presentation (one hour), includes a craft activity for each participant

-$270 (+ all taxes) for two one-hour presentations at one venue, includes a take-home craft activity for each participant
+$295 (+ all taxes) for two one-hour presentations at one venue, includes a craft activity for each participant

 For a suite of more than 2 sequential presentations at your school or library please contact science [dot] outreach [at] mcgill [dot] ca.

-The Redpath Museum is proud to bring the Canadian Wildlife Federation's Wild Migration program to Montreal!
-You can access the online learning materials at any time and book the giant floor map and box of activities for your school/center in March, April, May or June.
-Everything is delivered to and picked up from your location and it's all free!
+The Canadian Wildlife Federation's Wild Migration program will be back in Montreal this spring!
+You can book the giant floor map and box of activities for your school/center for March, April, May or June.
+You can access the online learning materials.
+All map materials, props and lesson plans are delivered to and picked up from your location and it's all free.
+Book now to be sure to get your dates!
 Please contact us OutreachMontreal [at] cwf-fcf [dot] org (subject: Wild%20Migration) (here )for more information.

-Register now for the Wild Spaces program.
+Watch here for the Wild Spaces program this spring.
 Students create pollinator habitats at their schools while learning about pollinator species and sharing pictures and stories of the wild spaces they create for bees, butterflies and other pollinators through an online classroom.
 Perks for select groups with outstanding participation include free pollinator-friendly plants and/or a free field trip to Mount Royal!
 Please see here for more information.

 Minerals Rock!
 ID kit

 The Minerals Rock! identification kit is now available for loan.
 It includes 5 boxes containing a total of 18 mineral specimens, plus hand lenses, magnets, scratch plates, and mineral ID cards.
 Available for use in the classroom in order to identify minerals using colour, crystal shape, and hardness.